UKradioastro/UKRAA_PicoMuon/README.md

 ```
 sudo apt install python3-pandas
 ```
 and hit enter.
-You will be asked to type "y" to proceed.
+You will be asked to type **y** to proceed.
 This will install pandas and other dependencies related to pandas.

 ![img_30](images/RPi_imager_30.PNG)

 2. gnuplot

-Open the application menu (Raspberry) and select "Preferences" and "Add/Remove Software".
+Open the application menu (Raspberry) and select **Preferences** and **Add/Remove Software**.

 ![img_31](images/RPi_imager_31.PNG)

-From the "Add/Remove Software window type "gnuplot" into the search bar and hit enter.
-When the available packages have been found select the packages in the following image and select "Apply".
+From the **Add/Remove Software window type **gnuplot** into the search bar and hit enter.
+When the available packages have been found select the packages in the following image and select **Apply**.

 ![img_32](images/RPi_imager_32.PNG)

 You will be asked to enter the pi password.
-Enter your pi password and select "Authenticate".
+Enter your pi password and select **Authenticate**.
 This will then install the gnuplot package and any dependencies required.

 ![img_33](images/RPi_imager_33.PNG)